Church Preen: Religious sites and history

 St. John the Baptist Church is the only religious site and is the centre of Church Preen.
 The church was built in the 13th century and is 70 feet long by 13-foot wide.
 It was originally a monastic church, which explains the abnormal appearance.
 The church was founded as a cell of Wenlock Priory in 1163.
 A prior and 2 or 3 monks would have served the church.
 The priory has little remains; however a few can be seen when visiting the gardens of Church Preen Manor.

 Church Preen Yew (shown on the right), which stands inside the church's grounds is thought to be of a very old age.
 This is because the Celtic people used to think of them as symbols of death and rebirth.
 When St. Augustine brought Christianity to England, he ordered that churches were to be built around them, which dates the trees back to the 5th century.
-Church preen is also mentioned in the Domesday Book as 'quiet' and talks of Norman Shaw's architecture of Preen Manor briefly.
+In Domesday Book, Preen had a recorded population of seven households, comprising 1 villager, 1 smallholder and 5 slaves.